VISIT OUR ART STORE ▶

 • The tip of the brush to add more pigment in certain spots

 This way, the paint blends beautifully and creates soft floral textures.
-I don't try to make the shape perfect—that's the charm of this loose watercolor style.
+The artist doesn’t try to make the shape perfect—that’s the charm of this loose watercolor style.

 Paint the petals